Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: Abstract

 \section{Abstract}

-Current discussions on the sixth Generation (6G) of wireless communications are envisioning future networks as a unified communications, sensing, and computing platform.
+The latest discussions on the upcoming sixth Generation (6G) of wireless communications are envisioning future networks as a unified communications, sensing, and computing platform.
 The recently conceived concept of the smart radio environment, enabled by Reconfigurable Intelligent Surfaces (RISs), contributes towards this vision offering programmable propagation of information-bearing signals.
-Typical RIS implementations include metasurfaces with passive meta-atoms capable to reflect their incident waves in controllable ways.
-However, this solely reflective operation induces significant challenges in the RIS orchestration from the wireless network.
-For example, RISs lack of information to locally tune their reflection pattern, which can be only acquired by other network entities, and then shared with the RIS controller.
-Furthermore, channel estimation, which is essential for coherent RIS-empowered communications, is quite challenging with the available RIS designs.
-This article {reviews the emerging} concept of Hybrid Reflecting and Sensing RISs (HRISs), which enables metasurfaces to reflect the impinging signal in a controllable manner, while simultaneously sensing a portion of it.
+Typical RIS implementations include metasurfaces with almost passive unit elements capable of reflecting their incident waves in controllable ways.
+However, this solely reflective operation induces significant challenges for the RIS optimization from the wireless network orchestrator.
+For example, RISs lack information to locally tune their reflection pattern, which can only be acquired by other network entities, and then shared with the RIS controller.
+Furthermore, channel estimation, which is essential for coherent RIS-empowered communications, is challenging with the available RIS designs.
+This article reviews the emerging concept of Hybrid reflecting and sensing RISs (HRISs), which enables metasurfaces to reflect the impinging signal in a controllable manner, while simultaneously sensing a portion of it.
 The sensing capability of HRISs facilitates various network management functionalities, including channel parameter estimation and localization, {while giving rise to potentially computationally autonomous and self-configuring metasurfaces}.
-We discuss a hardware design for HRISs and detail a full wave proof-of-concept.
-Their distinctive properties in comparison to their purely reflective counterparts is highlighted and a simulation study evaluating their capability for performing full and parametric channel estimation is presented.
-Future research challenges and opportunities arising from the concept of HRISs are included.
+We discuss a hardware design for HRISs and detail a full-wave electromagnetic proof of concept.
+The distinctive properties of HRISs, in comparison to their solely reflective counterparts, are highlighted and a simulation study evaluating their capability for performing full and parametric channel estimation is presented.
+Future research challenges and opportunities arising from the HRIS concept are also included.